Sappho

 Sappho (Σαπφώ Sapphṓ /el/; Aeolic Greek Ψάπφω Psápphō; c.
-630) was an Ancient Greek poet from Eresos or Mytilene on the island of Lesbos.
+630) was an ancient Greek poet from Eresos or Mytilene on the island of Lesbos.
 (Note: The fragments of Sappho's poetry are conventionally referred to by fragment number, though some also have one or more common names.
 The most commonly used numbering system is that of Eva-Maria Voigt, which in most cases matches the older Lobel-Page system.
 Unless otherwise specified, the numeration in this article is from Diane Rayor and André Lardinois' Sappho: A New Translation of the Complete Works, which uses Voigt's numeration with some variations to account for the fragments of Sappho discovered since Voigt's edition was published.
 References to ancient authors commenting on Sappho give both the conventional reference, and the numeration given in Campbell's Greek Lyric I: Sappho and Alcaeus.)
-Sappho is known for her lyric poetry, written to be sung while accompanied by music.
-In ancient times, Sappho was widely regarded as one of the greatest lyric poets and was given names such as the "Tenth Muse" and "The Poetess".
+She is known for her lyric poetry, written to be sung while accompanied by music.
+In ancient times, she was widely regarded as one of the greatest lyric poets and was given names such as the "Tenth Muse" and "The Poetess".
 Most of Sappho's poetry is now lost, and what is not has mostly survived in fragmentary form; only the Ode to Aphrodite is certainly complete.
 As well as lyric poetry, ancient commentators claimed that Sappho wrote elegiac and iambic poetry.
 Three epigrams formerly attributed to Sappho have survived, but these are actually Hellenistic imitations of Sappho's style.